Usine Coton Rope Pump Project – Senegal

 All 38 people in the village will directly benefit from the project.

 Peace Corps Volunteer Directing Project

-This is an inexpensive system that uses appropriate technology to improve the wellbeing of the members of the community.
-Its simplicity and ease of maintenance ensures the sustainability of the project.
+This is an inexpensive system that uses appropriate technology to improve the well-being of the members of the community.
+Its simplicity and ease of maintenance ensure the sustainability of the project.

 Dollar Amount of Project

 $0.00 – This project has now been fully funded through the generosity of Creative Crossroads Promotional Products.